 Saving wildlife and wilderness is the responsibility of all thinking people.
-Greed and personal gain must not be permitted to decimate, despoil and destroy the earth’s irreplaceable treasure for its existence is essential to the human spirit and the well-being of the earth as a whole.
-All life has just one home — the earth — and we as the dominant species must take care of it.
+Greed and personal gain must not be permitted to decimate, despoil, and destroy the earth’s irreplaceable treasure, for its existence is essential to the human spirit and the well-being of the earth as a whole.
+All life has just one home – the earth – and we, as the dominant species, must take care of it.

 –Dr. Dame Daphne Sheldrick, Kenyan author and conservationist

 Habitat destruction is broadly considered to be the primary threat to wildlife around the world.
 Habitat destruction has many faces.
-For example, many species live in areas that are being destroyed for land development and farming by humans.
+For example, many species live in areas destroyed for land development and farming by humans.
 Deforestation is another problem for endangered species, as animals are pushed from their natural habitat.
 Additionally, some species are targeted by hunters hoping to capitalize on an animal’s economic value for an assortment of reasons: fur, jewelry, meat, medicine, cosmetics, souvenirs, and so on.

 - Migration across International Lines: Cooperation from different governments is needed to protect many species whose migratory pattern takes them across country borders.
 This is particularly challenging in war-torn regions.

 - Adversity to Humans: Many animal species find it difficult to live and breed when their environment becomes more populated by humans.